SAFRAN-LAB/HODLR3D/Readme.md

+This library was created by Vaishnavi Gujjula, during the course of her Ph.D.

 "testHODLR3D.cpp" performs HODLR3D matrix vector product

 The matrix entries are to be defined in the function "getMatrixEntry(i,j)" of the kernel.hpp file.